TylerGarlick/angular-redactor/README.md

 --------------

 1. Include the redactor libraries
+  1a.
+You can do this with: bower install redactor
 2. In your angular application register angular-redactor as a dependency.
 3. Add the necessary html to view the editor.